ClearcodeHQ/pytest-postgresql/README.rst

     )

-Additional benefit, is that test code might safely use separate database connection, and can safely test it's behaviour with transactions and rollbacks, as tests and code will work on separate database client instances.
+Additional benefit, is that test code might safely use separate database connection, and can safely test it's behaviour with transactions and rollbacks, as tests and code will work on separate database connections.

 Defining pre-populate on command line: